t2trg/semantic-landscape/draft-milenkovic-t2trg-iot-info-models.md

-This kind of information may be consumed by an application to programmatically determine which HVAC components to actuate in order to reduce or increase ambient temperature as dictated by the the associated thermostat schedule or a user request.
+This kind of information may be consumed by an application to programmatically determine which HVAC components to actuate in order to reduce or increase ambient temperature as dictated by the associated thermostat schedule or a user request.
 Without the metadata, knowledge of structural relations among nodes would have to